yingzhang-da/Olist_E-Commerce_Data_Analysis/README.md

 This highlights the critical need for proactive operational planning during high-demand seasons to preserve customer experience.

 When filtering for orders with a 'canceled' status, the overall average review score drops below 3.
-This indicates a strong correlation between order cancellations and negative customer experiences.
+This indicates a strong correlation between order cancellations and negative customer experiences.<br/>

 ### 6. Customer Segmentation & Behavior Analysis

 **Q:How do customers interact to out platform?
-How many are one-time buyers vs. repeat customers?**
+How many are one-time buyers vs. repeat customers?**<br/>

 **6.1 RFM Customer Group Distribution**